AlmaStudioMoka/AlmaStudioMoka/README.md

 - CA as a core mechanic in a game
 - Wrapper for Fmod to use in GMS
 - tool to implement accessibility features
 - Make a mecha game.
-Any kind of mecha game (in progress)
+Any kind of mecha game (Hiatus)
 - Music visualizer tools (complete)
 - Get 1000 people to play my games cumulatively
 - Have my music at a show